Is Olaplex Safe For Natural Hair?

 Natural hair is almost a contradiction of itself.
-It's natural, yes, so reason says that it should be easy to care for since it's what's growing out of your own scalp.
-Yet it takes a whole lot of effort to maintain your curl definition and hydration, especially when your hair is colour treated or bleached.
+It's natural, yes, so reason says that it should be easy to care for since it's what's growing out of your own scalp... yet it takes a whole lot of effort to maintain your curl definition and hydration, especially when your hair is color treated or bleached.
 There are plenty of shampoos, conditioners, and masks that boast properties to help ensure a fade-free finish, but there's one treatment that eludes even the most seasoned naturalistas: Olaplex.

 "Can you use Olaplex on natural hair" has nearly nine million page returns on Google — and for good reason.
-We know that the three-step system "glues" bonds together that have been damaged from processing and heat damage by "finding single sulphur hydrogen bonds and cross-linking them back together to form disulfide bonds," Vanessa Boland, Olaplex’s Education Manager, says.
-It's considered a godsend for some of Hollywood's top stylists and colourists because of its ability to make hair stronger during a colour treatment, but is it good for natural hair?
+We know that the three-step system "glues" bonds together that have been damaged from processing and heat damage by "finding single sulfur hydrogen bonds and cross-linking them back together to form disulfide bonds," Vanessa Boland, Olaplex’s Education Manager, says.
+It's considered a godsend for some of Hollywood's top stylists and colorists because of its ability to make hair stronger during a color treatment, but is it good for natural hair?

 Advertisement